Guild of American Papercutters

 Papel Picado- Mexican Paper Cutting

-Originated in ancient Mexico where the Aztecs used obsidian knives to cut spirit figures out of paper-like bark called amatl from fig and mulberry trees.
-Today cheap, commercially produced tissue paper, called papel china after the Chinese who first brought it to Mexico in the 16th century, is used for both religious and secular purposes.
-Paper designs decorate altars and tables and stretch across windows, ceilings, plazas and narrow streets as colorful banners to announce weddings, funerals, baptisms, Mexican Independence Day, Christmas, the Day of the Dead, etc. These banners begin with a single pattern which is laid on a stack of as many as 40-50 layers of tissue paper at a time which is put on a thick piece of lead.
-Then with a mallet and chisels called fierritas made to different sizes and shapes, artisans punch out designs of suns, birds, flowers, skeletons, etc. which are later hung on strings or on wooden dowels.
-Today plastic, mylar, foil and coated papers are also used as the paper banners are eventually destroyed by wind and rain.
+An early form of papercutting originated in ancient Mexico, where the Aztecs collected amatl, a paper-like bark from fig and mulberry trees.
+They used obsidian knives to cut spirit figures out of the amatl.
+Papel picado ("perforated paper") as we know it today began in the Spanish colony of Puebla in the 16th century, where a Chinese silk paper (papel de China) was was used for cut decorations and lanterns.
+Today, Mexican artists use inexpensive tissue paper to create Papel Picado for both religious and secular purposes.
+Paper designs decorate altars and tables and stretch across windows, ceilings, plazas and narrow streets as colorful banners to announce weddings, funerals, baptisms, Mexican Independence Day, Christmas, the Day of the Dead, etc. These banners begin with a single pattern laid on a stack of up to 50 layers of tissue paper on a thick piece of lead.
+Then, with a mallet and various chisels called fierritas, artisans punch out designs of suns, birds, flowers, skeletons, etc. The cut sheets are then hung on strings or on wooden dowels.
+Today plastic, mylar, foil and coated papers are also used for increased durability.

 Jewish papercutting dates back to the 14th century in Europe.
 Papercutting has been used among the Jewish people to enhance the artwork hung in their homes.
-Traditional papercuttings had symmetrical design with traditional Jewish symbols- like a lion, menorah or a crown.
-Often the word Mizrach, or East was written on the papercutting and hung on the east wall, towards Jerusalem.
-Ketubot, Jewish Marriage contracts were also decorated with papercutting.
-Today there are many Jewish papercut artists who practice the ancient designs and others who are more contemporary.
+Traditional papercuttings had symmetrical designs with traditional Jewish symbols such as lions, menorahs and crowns.
+Often the word Mizrach, or East, was written on the papercutting and hung on the east wall, towards Jerusalem.
+Ketubot, Jewish Marriage contracts, have also been decorated with papercutting.
+Today there are many Jewish papercut artists who practice the ancient designs, while others adapt the tradition into contemporary forms.

 Chinese Papercutting: Jian Zhi

-Scherenschnitte is the translated as “Scissor Cutting” and is the traditional folk art work that dates from the 1500’s in Switzerland and Germany.
-Symmetry is an important design element, especially in the Swiss work, achieved by folding the paper as it is cut.
-Germanic design is more surrealistic while Swiss artists create intricate border cutwork and themes depicting landscapes and local traditions.
-The Pennsylvania Germans brought the art of “scherenschnitte” to America in the 1700’s and used the cutwork to decorate birth, baptismal and marriage certificates.
+Scherenschnitte (translated as “Scissor Cutting”) is a traditional folk art dating from the 1500s in Switzerland and Germany.
+Symmetry, an important design element in the Swiss work, is achieved by cutting the paper while folded.
+Germanic design tends to be more surreal, while Swiss cuttings are characterized by intricate borders and themes depicting landscapes and local traditions.
+The Pennsylvania Germans brought the art of scherenschnitte to America in the 1700s and used the cut work to decorate birth, baptismal, and marriage certificates.

-(Vih-chee-nahn-key) were popular in the late 19th century in Poland.
-Probably the first papercuttings were cut from white paper and used as curtains and to decorate mirrors and holy pictures in peasant cottages.
-Later they were cut from colored paper and glued onto the walls and wooden ceiling beams.
-This usually was done by women using sheep shears prior to Easter when the cottage was spring-cleaned and the walls whitewashed.
-There were many regional types, but most were first folded either once or many times from a single piece of colored paper to make symmetrical designs of circles, stars and squares with motifs such as trees, flowers, roosters, birds, etc. Some were overlaid with multi-layers of colored papers.
-Today, still using traditional techniques and motifs, Polish papercutters mostly cut wycinanki for tourists and collectors.
+(Vih-chee-nahn-key) were most popular in the late 19th century in Poland.
+It is likely that the first papercuttings were cut from white paper and used as curtains and to decorate mirrors and holy pictures in peasant cottages.
+Later, they were cut from colored paper using sheep shears and glued onto walls and wooden ceiling beams.
+The cuttings were traditionally created by women prior to Easter, when the cottage was spring-cleaned and the walls whitewashed.
+There were many regional types, but most began by folding a colored paper at least once to make symmetrical designs.
+Motifs include circles, stars, squares, trees, flowers, roosters, and other birds.
+Some were overlaid with colored papers.
+Today, tourists and collectors continue to value the traditional techniques and motifs used by Wycinanki artists in Poland and abroad.